Depth inversion and research tooling

 Hollow Face Lab

 The hollow-face and hollow-mask illusion exposes a difficult boundary between bottom-up depth cues and top-down face interpretation.
 Hollow Face Lab treats that boundary as an instrument problem: a concave face stimulus has to run flat in a browser, enter WebXR where supported, and later connect with Rusty XR / OpenXR lab runtimes while preserving source-traceable variables.
 The goal is to make the hollow-face illusion testable in browser and XR settings, not merely to show a convincing illusion.
-Public use starts with comparing how concavity, texture, lighting, stereo/XR status, and response timing change the illusion.
+The hosted V0 starts with concavity, lighting, local probes, stereo/XR status, response timing, procedural texture/noise controls, and local user-supplied texture upload (Gregory, 1997; Hill and Johnston, 2007; W3C WebXR).

 Instrument problem